kevintpeng/Learn-Something-Every-Day/Production-Engineering/CDN.md

 # Content Delivery Network
-Globally distributed network of proxy servers, deployed in multiple data centers.
+CDN describes Globally distributed network of proxy servers, deployed in multiple data centers.
 - serves content to end-users
 - should be more reliable, better performance
 - serve web objects, media files, live streaming media ...
+- web caches are used at various points throughout the CDN